 Imagine if there were only a handful of dentists that could fill cavities in each state.
 We’d all be walking around with toothaches.

-And that’s the reality for dizzy patients.
+Unfortunately, that’s the reality for dizzy patients.
 Many of them are forced to live life with dizziness because the nearest vestibular specialist is 5 hours or 5 states away.

-Well something spectacular has happened in the past month.
+Well, something spectacular happened in 2020.

 - Post-Concussion Dizziness

 - Balance and dizziness patients with and without fall risk